JamesSkemp/words/content/post/review-girl-in-the-arena.md

 +++
-title = "Review: Girl in the Arena" summary = "Book review of Lise Haines' Girl in the Arena." draft = false comments = true date = "2009-08-07T15:50:00-05:00"
+title = "Review: Girl in the Arena" description = "Book review of Lise Haines' Girl in the Arena." draft = false comments = true date = "2009-08-07T15:50:00-05:00"